Electrical Power Technology AS

 Students must successfully complete all courses listed in the catalog for this program.

-The program can be finished in two years if students attend full time or three years if they attend part time.
+The program can be finished in two years (104 weeks) if student attends full time, or three or more years if students attend part time.

 The program is offered at the Palm Beach Gardens campus.